SFML/imgui-sfml/README.md

 - Call `ImGui::SFML::Shutdown()` after `window.close()` has been called
     - Use `ImGui::SFML::Shutdown(window)` overload if you want to shutdown a different window than the window previously set with `ImGui::SFML::SetCurrentWindow(window)`.
 This works for current window as well.
+    - Calling either shutdown function will result in changing the current window to last registered valid window (with `ImGui::SFML::Init`).
+If no windows are available, current window is set to `NULL`.

 **If you only draw ImGui widgets without any SFML stuff, then you'll have to call window.resetGLStates() before rendering anything.
 You only need to do it once.**